kyma-project/btp-manager/docs/contributor/04-10-workflows.md

 ## Markdown links check workflow

-This [workflow](/.github/workflows/markdown-link-check.yaml) is triggered by PRs on the `main` branch.
+This [workflow](/.github/workflows/markdown-link-check.yaml) is triggered daily at midnight and by each PR on the `main` branch.
 It checks for dead links in the repository.

 ## Reusable workflows